reginacallesm/Econ281/ideas.md

 *data for credit history (maybe I could have access through Banxico) *data on loan rates: there is a lot of data in the National Banking and Securities Commission of Mexico, for instance: Here I could see the weighted rate for state and institution.  https://app.powerbi.com/view?r=eyJrIjoiM2FiNThiNDUtMzI3Mi00NzNlLTliMWYtNjM1NjhlM2Q4YmJkIiwidCI6IjVlMmM0OTc3LTEwN2QtNDBhMy04YWY3LTcwMDc0ODFhNjBkNCIsImMiOjR9

+## Juan's thoughts
+Usually if you find a coauthor in the Central Bank you can have access to the credit registry.
+I know David Jaume has used this in the past.

 ---